khuyentran1401/production-ready-data-science-code/chapter14_notebooks_in_production/01_basic_marimo_notebook/README.md

 uv run --group chapter14 marimo edit my_notebook.py
 ```

-The notebook will open in your browser.
-You can:
+## Expected Output

+Notebook opens in browser showing two cells where the second cell automatically updates when the first cell's `data` variable changes.

+## Try This

-- Modify the `data` variable in the first cell
+1. **Modify data**: Change the `data` variable in the first cell
-- See how the second cell automatically updates when dependencies change
+2. **Watch updates**: See how the second cell automatically updates when dependencies change
-- Save the notebook - it remains a clean `.py` file
+3. **Save changes**: Notice the notebook remains a clean `.py` file

-## Features Shown
+## Learn More

-1. **Cell Structure**: Each cell is a function decorated with `@app.cell`
-2. **Dependency Tracking**: The second cell automatically runs when `data` changes
-3. **Variable Passing**: Variables are returned as tuples and passed to dependent cells
-4. **Clean Storage**: The notebook is stored as a readable Python script
+← [Back to Chapter 14](../README.md) for more notebook patterns and the complete guide.